 This process will be different for each company, but there are universal steps that every door-to-door or field salesperson goes through as they successfully convert a prospect to a customer: they go out and knock doors, make contact, and close the sale.

 By focusing on these basic steps of your sales process, you can start to measure your team’s performance in more specific ways, allowing you to adjust, strengthen, and personalize your process as you go along.

-There are several reasons why you should have a sales process, especially in the world of door-to-door sales:
+There are several reasons why you should have a sales process, especially in the world of door-to-door and field sales:

 Some wonder whether a sales process or script is beneficial for a rep, complaining that processes limit the capabilities of talented salespeople who do their own thing, and replace personality and charm with a cold, robotic demeanor.

 Don’t think of the process as a mold designed to make everyone identical, but as a framework that they can build on and adjust, though still in a guided, repeatable way.
 It provides direction for the rep, allowing them to more confidently be themselves in sales situations without forgetting their objectives.
 The structure is actually enabling them to be effectively unstructured when they need to be.